-The College of Liberal Arts and Social Sciences actively contributes to the development of skills, knowledge, and values necessary to the continuing educational, professional, and economic advancement of the individual student, Guam, and the Micronesian region.
-This includes advancement of regional knowledge; all aspects of social and economic development; the understanding of diverse regional cultural traditions; the resolution of the social, environmental, health, and physical problems that face the Western Pacific region; and contributing to the mastery of qualitative and scientific content knowledge and methodology.
-Achievement in these domains is known to enable students to be admitted to and to succeed in advanced educational opportunities and rewarding careers.
-In addition, key aims of the College are to provide students with a broad and interconnected education in the arts, humanities, language, literature, and the social and behavioral sciences.
+The College of Liberal Arts and Social Sciences actively contributes development of skills, knowledge, and values necessary to the continuing educational, professional, and economic advancement of the individual student.
+Guam. and the Micronesian region.
+This includes advancement of regional knowledge; all aspects of social and economic development; the understanding of diverse regional cultural traditions: the resolution of the social. environmental, health, and physical problems that face the Western Pacific region; and contributing to the mastery of qualitative and knowledge scientific content methodology.
+Achievement in these domains is known to enable students to be admitted to and to succeed in advanced educational opportunities and rewarding careers. addition, key aims of the College are to provide students with broad a and interconnected education in the arts. humanities, language, literature, and the social and behavioral sciences.